kulibraries/contrast/_posts/2019-10-07-meeting-notes.md

 ### Agenda
 - GPN call for an instructor for SWC at U. South Dakota later in October
-- Possibility of bystander intervention training as an alignment with the [https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html](Carpentries Code of Conduct)
+- Possibility of bystander intervention training as an alignment with the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)
 - Debrief recent instructor training; offer support for checkout activities
 - Offer tips to prep for instructor training
 - Discuss potential dates for next full workshop(s)